 Yes, if you simply want to get from A to B in a comfortable electric car, there are some very competent alternatives, with roomier interiors.
 But while other brands have either converted existing models to electric power – think of the Volkswagen e-Golf – or made relatively unchallenging electric cars like the Renault ZOE or Nissan Leaf, the BMW i3 dares to be different.
 It boldly assumes that, far from being fearful of electric technology, potential buyers would want to make a statement about their transport choice.

-The BMW i3 feels most at home around town and in the suburbs, which isn’t such a bad thing when you consider its primary role is as a second car for many families.
-Practicality is compromised by a small-ish boot that only offers 260 litres of luggage space with all seats in place, and by the fact you only get a two-seat rear bench, but if you can live with that, the car has a lot to recommend it as a fun-to-drive, cheap-to-run and very stylish eco-friendly lifestyle statement.
+The i3 feels most at home around town and in the suburbs, which isn’t such a bad thing when you consider its primary role is as a second car for many families.
+Practicality is compromised by a smallish boot that only offers 260 litres of luggage space with all seats in place, and by the fact you only get a two-seat rear bench.
+But if you can live with those restrictions, the car has a lot to recommend it as a fun-to-drive, cheap-to-run, stylish and eco-friendly lifestyle statement.

-For a more detailed look at the BMW i3 and BMW i3s, read on for the rest of our in-depth review.
+For a more detailed look at the BMW i3, read on for the rest of our in-depth review.